Article 12.2 - Definitions

 Outdoor recreation.
 Public or private golf courses, country clubs, swimming pools, tennis courts, ball fields and ball courts which are not enclosed in buildings and are operated on a commercial or membership basis primarily for the use of persons who do not reside on the same lot as that on which the recreational use is located.
 "Outdoor recreation "shall include any accessory uses, such as snack bars, pro shops, and club houses which are designed and intended primarily for the use of patrons of the principal recreational use.

 Parallel conditional zoning district.
 A conditional zoning district in which the potential permitted use or uses are, except as limited by the conditions imposed on the district, of the same character or type as the use or uses permitted in a general use district having a parallel designation or name.
-As permitted by SB 1288, parallel conditional zoning shall not require the issuance of a conditional use or special use permit or permitting process apart from the establishment of the district and its application to particular properties.
+Parallel conditional zoning shall not require the issuance of a special use permit or permitting process apart from the establishment of the district and its application to particular properties.

 Parcel.
 Any quantity of land and/or water capable of being described in definitive terms with respect to its location and boundaries.
 It may be established as distinct from other parcels which are designated by its owner or developer as land to be used or developed as a unit, or which has been used or developed as a unit.